 - Typos or formatting errors: They make you look careless.
 Proofread twice.

 Keep your tone polite and professional.
-Don’t beg or sound desperate – just present facts clearly.
+Don't beg or sound desperate – just present facts clearly.
 If you have a complex situation (e.g., previous refusal), address it honestly and briefly.
-A strong cover letter won’t fix a weak application, but it can definitely tip the scales in your favour.
+A strong cover letter paired with a verifiable flight dummy ticket significantly increases your chances of visa approval.